Find "Missing" Elevations with GPS Visualizer

 The problem: Sometimes you have geographic data that consists only of latitudes and longitudes, but you want to know the altitudes as well — because, for example, you want to colorize points by height above sea level, or draw a profile of a track.
 Here are some common reasons why you might have "flat" or incomplete data:

 Solution #1: DEM database

 Or, look in GPS Visualizer's various input forms for the menu called "Add DEM elevation data," and choose one of the elevation databases (described in the table below).
-Complete copies of the SRTM and USGS NED databases — more than 200GB of raw data — are stored on GPS Visualizer's server.
+Complete copies of the SRTM3 and USGS NED databases, as well as a large number of SRTM1 and ASTER tiles, are stored on GPS Visualizer's server — that's more than 200GB of raw data.

 Solution #2: Google Maps API

 The Google Maps API is able to return elevations for points anywhere in the world; these are the same elevations you'd see in Google Earth.
 Google's data comes from a variety of sources and is sometimes (but not always!) more accurate than the SRTM databases.

 Quick single-point DEM database lookup:Coordinates (lat,lon): FIND ELEVATION →